DURANGO, CO

 INTERACTIVE DURANGO TRAIL MAP

-Day One: On the first day of our trip, plan to meet at our designated lodging around 5-6pm that evening.
+Day One: Arrival Day!
+On the first day of our trip, plan to meet at our designated lodging around 5-6pm that evening.
 We’ll do a quick introduction, followed by bike setups, a welcome dinner and drinks.
 The first night is meant to be social and relaxing, as we’re getting ready for four big days on the bike!

-Day Two: We’ll get things going in Durango with a shuttle up to Hotel Draw and a “relatively easy” 20+ mile ride today… as we traverse across the ridge on the Colorado Trail, we’ll drop down Stagecoach which is a great warmup descent for the group to get you ready for what’s to come.
+Day Two: Stagecoach to Hermosa Creek.
+We’ll get things going in Durango with a shuttle up to Hotel Draw and a “relatively easy” 20+ mile ride today… as we traverse across the ridge on the Colorado Trail, we’ll drop down Stagecoach which is a great warmup descent for the group to get you ready for what’s to come.
 After descending on a doubletrack road for a bit, we’ll hit the Hermosa Creek Trail.
 Hermosa Creek mainly goes downhill for almost 14 miles, but it does have a handful of punchy climbs mixed in, with one “good one” coming out of Dutch Creek later in the day.
+The purpose of today’s ride is to acclimate everyone to the bikes, the terrain, and the altitude… it’s going to be a good one, but it’s just a warmup for what’s to come!